Posts Tagged ‘Ray Harvey’

 August 3rd, 2022 | Rights | journalpulp | 6 Comments

 The concept of justice is inseparable from the concept of rights.
 The words are deeply interwoven and interconnected — linguistically, legally, lexically, historically, epistemologically.
 The word “justice” derives from the Latin word jūstitia, which means “rightness” or “righteous.”
-Jūstitia in turn derives from an even deeper antecedent, and with it the idea of rights: both […]
+Jūstitia in turn derives from an even deeper antecedent — and with it the idea of rights: both terms were built upon a now little-known […]

 Read More